 Are there any break clauses or rights of termination that could be used?
 Is there an auto-renewal clause?
 How critical is this contract to your business?
 Would there be any knock-on effect for your ability to perform your client contracts?
 If the contract was terminated by the supplier, do you have a contingency or alternative supplier you could use?
 Do you need to take any action to ensure renewal of the contract or if you want out of the supplier relationship to prevent any auto-renewal or to terminate the contract?

 A general summary to consider for all contracts:

 - Is the key contact information still accurate?

 - Has anything significantly changed in law that needs to be addressed?

-- Remember your clients and suppliers may be carrying out the same process, so it’s important that you look honestly and objectively at your own performance as well as theirs.
+- Remember your suppliers may be carrying out the same process, so it’s important that you look honestly and objectively at your own performance as well as theirs

 - Make sure you schedule the next review date and it is scheduled well in advance of any auto-renewal dates